issp-center-dev/DCore/doc/install.rst

      $ make

 #.
-We recommend that you run the tests to check the compiling is properly finished.
+We recommend that you run the tests to check if the compiling is properly finished.
 Type

    ::